 Consider alternative ways to obtain information needed, such as using CourseDen or email to provide quizzes.

 As with any accommodation, a student is expected to discuss this accommodation with you.
-You should ask for a volunteer from the class to be the note taker.
+Should a student have an accommodation for a student notetaker, you should ask for a volunteer from the class to be the note taker.
 DO NOT identify the student with a disability.

-Take a few minutes to talk with any potential note takers and ask to see a sample of their notes.
-Email Christie Williams, Assistant Director for Accessibility Services at firstname.lastname@example.org with the name of the note taker and the student with a disability.
+Should the student with a disability have an accommodation for a student notetaker, please take a few minutes to talk with any potential note takers and ask to see a sample of their notes.
+Email the student's Accessibility Counselor with the name of the note taker and the name of the student with a disability.
 In the email, indicate that you approve of this note taker.

 Be aware that there is a difference between service animals and comfort (AKA emotional support) animals.
 Service animals are trained to perform specific tasks.
 You are allowed to ask a student if the animal is a service animal.
 You can also ask if the animal performs specific tasks to assist the student.
 Please remember that you may not ask the student if they have a disability.
 You may ask what services the animal performs.
 Service animals are allowed in classrooms.
 We ask that students register their service animals (can only be a dog or miniature horse) with our office.
 In this case, the animal will have its own UWG ID indicating that it is a service animal.